No Mercy (2000): Preliminary matches

 The third match was a Steel Cage match between Chris Jericho and X-Pac.
 Jericho Superbombed X-Pac from the top rope.
 However, X-Pac recovered and tried to climb out of the cage.
 Jericho also climbed up and caught X-Pac and applied the Walls of Jericho on the top of the cage.
-X-Pac managed to recover the hold.
+X-Pac managed to break the hold.
 He tried to climb out of the cage and when he reached the top of the cage, Jericho dropkicked X-Pac crotch first on the cage door.
 This caused X-Pac to lose balance and crash down the ring.
 Jericho took advantage of the situation and climbed out of the cage and escaped it to win the match.

 The fourth match was a tag team match pitting Right to Censor (Steven Richards and Val Venis) against Chyna and Billy Gunn.
 Both teams exchanged momentum over each other throughout the match until Billy Gunn started to dominate the match.
 However, the other members of Right to Censor distracted Billy Gunn.
 Eddie Guerrero interfered on behalf of Richards and Venis and nailed Chyna with a bouquet of roses, which had a lead pipe attached to them.
 Venis pinned Chyna to win the match.

 Next was a No Holds Barred match between Rikishi and Stone Cold Steve Austin.
 Austin initially did not appear for the match and was nowhere to be seen in the arena.
 Rikishi demanded that the Commissioner Mick Foley declare him the winner by forfeit but Austin entered the arena in his truck and drove it to the ring and entered the ring to start the match.
 Austin viciously attacked Rikishi and nailed him with several chair shots.
-Rikishi bled from his face but Austin continued to attack him and sent him in the back of his truck.
+Rikishi bled from his face but Austin continued to attack him and sent him into the back of his truck.
 He closed the truck and sat in it and drove the truck out of the arena.
 After reaching the parking lot of the arena, Austin dragged Rikishi out of the truck and tried to run him down with it but a police car came in the way to rescue Rikishi.
 Many police cars came in afterwards and Austin was arrested for trying to run down Rikishi with the truck.
-As a result, the match resulted in a no contest.
+As a result, the match resulted in a no-contest.

 In the sixth match, William Regal defended the WWF European Championship against Naked Mideon.
 Regal complained to Commissioner Mick Foley that he would not defend the title against a naked opponent.
 Foley ordered Mideon to wear attire for the match.
 However, as the match started, Mideon stripped off his clothes later on and dominated a disgusted Regal for much of the match.
-In the end of the match, Mideon climbed to the top rope but Regal knocked him down.
-Regal tried to apply a Regal Stretch on Mideon but eventually hit him with a Regal Cutter to win the match and thus retained the European Championship.
+At the end of the match, Mideon climbed to the top rope but Regal knocked him down.
+Regal tried to apply a Regal Stretch on Mideon but eventually hit him with a Regal Cutter to win the match and thus retain the European Championship.